 Monotone edge rusher -- not a quick-twitch athlete (average get-off quickness).
 Can play with more consistent leverage.
 Hip and shoulder stiffness shows when he attempts to bend the corner.
 Can do a better job shooting his hands with authority to jolt blockers.
 Needs to become a better hands fighter and develop pass-rush moves.
 Can play with more violence.
 Average intensity and relentlessness.

 Hulking, long-armed, physically gifted defensive lineman with desirable size, strength, athleticism and versatility to appeal as a five-technique or as a defensive tackle or base end in a 4-3.
-Was not in peak condition for his junior season, but has disruptive upside.
+Gained approximately 20 pounds as a junior and was not in peak condition, but has disruptive upside.